sfigg/commercialization-public/test/hlk/getstarted/hlk-proxy-client-prerequisites.md

 ### <span id="Setup"></span><span id="setup"></span><span id="SETUP"></span>Setup

-Testing 1-2 devices can be achieved over USB directly.
+Testing 1 or 2 devices can be achieved over USB directly.
 The limitation with this connection type is that power cycling is not available and accurate power testing cannot be done as USB ports are generally powered.

 ![small scale testing diagram](images/hlk-proxy-client-small-scale-testing.png)